GenomiqueENS/toulligQC/README.md

 # ToulligQC
 This program is dedicated to the QC analyses of Oxford Nanopore runs, barcoded or not.
 It requires a samplesheet describing the barcodes used if the run was barcoded.
 It partly relies on the file produced during the basecalling process by the Oxford Nanopore basecaller, Albacore.
 It also needs a single FAST5 file (to catch the flowcell Id and the run date) and the the Albacore outputted FASTQ file (to compute the sequence statistics).
 To do so, ToulligQC deals with different file formats: gz, tar.gz, bz2, tar.bz2, FASTQ and FAST5.
-This program will produce a set of graphs and statistic files and a report in html format.
+This program will produce a set of graphs and statistic files and a report in HTML format.

-ToulligQC is developped by the Genomic facility of the biology institute of ecole normale superieure(IBENS)
+ToulligQC is developped by the [Genomic facility](https://genomique.biologie.ens.fr/) of the [Institute of Biologie of the Ecole Normale Superieure (IBENS)](http://www.ibens.ens.fr/).

 ## Table of Contents